The Best Possible Alliance

 (and the ontology of happiness)

-Together these ideas reveal an amazing ontological first principle: Reality, in the form of how the world works, and how it could only work for there to be something called reality, would teach us to be happy simply because it’s a better state of being than unhappiness.
-Everything that happens, or could happen, advises us: go the way of non-suffering.
-We’re learning that the more fondness we have for reality and the deeper our acquaintance with it, the more reciprocal fondness we experience in the form of all things good.
+Our thinking is founded on a subtly obvious first principle: Reality, in the form of how the world works, and how it could only work for there to be something called ‘reality’, would have us be happy simply because it’s a better state of being than unhappiness.
+If something hurts, we’re supposed to avoid it — and pain is very informative about how the world works.
+So everything that happens or could happen is advising us: go the way of non-suffering.
+Reality is our existential teacher, and we’re learning that the more fondness we have for reality and the deeper our acquaintance with it, the more reciprocal fondness we experience in the form of all things good.

-We also recognize another first principal: Localized happiness can’t be sustained in an unhappy world.
-So the more persons joining the coalition, the more existential goodwill we learn and earn, the more emergent happiness will be as a human condition.
-Thus we hope to further the collective friending of reality and make human existence more enjoyable, fulfilling, and likely more enduring than it would be otherwise.
+We also recognize another real-world first principal: Localized happiness can’t be sustained in an unhappy world.
+So the more persons adopting a positive ontology, and thereby the more existential goodwill we learn and earn in the aggregate, the more emergent happiness will be as a human condition.
+Thus we hope to further the friending of reality and make human existence more enjoyable, fulfilling, and likely more enduring than it would be otherwise.

 Motto